Skip to content

 Simulation setup guide

-In the Model section, create boxes to form the beam geometry:
+In the Model section, build boxes to make the beam geometry:

 Y: 0Y: 0.03Y: 0